han-yaeger/yaeger/docs/entities.md

 ## Different types of entities

-There are several Entities available, which can be divided over four different types:
+There are several Entities available, which can be divided into four different types:

 | Static Entity     | Dynamic Entity            | Type              |
 | :---------------- | :------------------------ | :---------------- |